 - Manuscripts Submitted via E-mail:

-- Legitimate publishers typically require manuscripts submissions via a journal-specific or third party submission system.
+- Legitimate publishers typically require manuscript submissions via a journal-specific or third-party submission system.

 - A majority of predatory publishers require manuscript submission via e-mail.

 - Evaluate Published Articles:

 - Are published articles available?
 Some predatory publishers don't have any "published" articles available on their websites.

 - Have numerous articles been published by the same author(s)?

 - Do article titles and abstracts seem appropriate for the journal?
 Do these articles seem well-researched?
 Are articles based on sound science?

 - Do you recognize articles that you have seen in reputable journals?

 - Predatory publishers sometimes re-publish (plagiarize) papers that have already been published in other journals without providing credit, claiming the publication as their own.